Aveglia/vAMPirus/docs/HelpDocumentation.md

 2. Second, you must tell Nextflow to "run" the vAMPirus program which is described in the "vAMPirus.nf" file.
 Depending on where you plan to submit this command, you may have to specify the path to the vAMPirus.nf file or you can copy the file to your working directory.

 3. Next, we need to tell Nextflow what configuration file we would like to use for the vAMPirus run which is illustrated by the "-c vampirus.config" segment of the command.
+NOTE: config file can be called "anything".config.

 4. The next piece of information Nextflow needs is whether you plan to use the vAMPirus conda environment or the vAMPirus Docker container with singularity.